Monitoring, Debugging, and Troubleshooting

 All the traffic was offloaded.
 No packets were transmitted or received via the OS.

-There were no missed Rx polls (see VMA_RX_POLL).
+There were no missed Rx polls (see XLIO_RX_POLL).
 This implies that the receiving thread did not enter a blocked state, and therefore there was no context switch to hurt latency.

 There are no transmission or reception errors on this socket